-In 100 cities around the world, including Britain’s Belfast, Bristol, Glasgow, Manchester and London, a raft of bureaucrats is planning for the future.
-Sat alongside mayors and councillors, they’re trying to tackle the multifaceted, competing challenges that will face cities in the decades to come.
+In 100 cities around the world, including Britain’s Belfast, Bristol, Glasgow, Manchester and London, a raft of bureaucrats are planning for the future.
+Sat alongside mayors and councillors, they are trying to tackle the multifaceted, competing challenges that will face cities in the decades to come.

 The post of chief resilience officer (CRO) is largely an invention of The Rockefeller Foundation, which in 2013 instigated a programme, 100 Resilient Cities, to improve cities across the globe and their ability to respond to the changing environment.